PhosCity/Aegisub-Scripts/README.md

 **Steps:**

 - If you already have badly tracked lines in Aegisub, mark those lines with 'x' in Effect.
-- Instead, if you only have correctly tracked lines in Aegisub, write 'x,n' in the first of last correctly tracked line where you replace 'n' with the number of new lines you want to insert before or after the marked line.
+- Instead, if you only have correctly tracked lines in Aegisub, write 'x,n' in the first or last correctly tracked line where you replace 'n' with the number of new lines you want to insert before or after the marked line.
 For example, if you write 'x,5' in last line, the script will insert 5 new lines with extrapolated tags after it.
 If you mark the first line, it'll insert 5 new lines before marked line.

 - Select the lines you marked plus frames before or after it.
 How many frames you select depends on how "linear" the tracking is.
 With perfectly linear tracking, you can select all the tracked lines to get more accurate extrapolation.
 If there seems to be a small accel, use only about 5 reference frames.